jevon71-work/puppet-vagrant/README.md

 ## Description

-This repository contains a Vagrantfile and some Serverspec to spin up a Linux- based environment so that I can work.
+This repository contains a Vagrantfile, some Puppet and some Serverspec to spin up a Linux-based environment so that I can work.
 I will focus on using CentOS as my main system of choice, but will also have a Ubuntu box or two for testing purposes.
 I have started the repository by basing it on the code provided to create the Learning Puppet 4 book published by O'Reilly.

 ## Objectives